PoisotLab/MS_befwm_softwarenote/ms.md

 studies.
 Currently, comparing studies mean not only comparing results, but also comparing implementations -- because not all code is public, a difference in results cannot be properly explained as an error in either studies, and this eventually generates more uncertainty than it does answers.
-Finally, reference implementation eases reproducibility.
+Finally, having a reference implementation eases reproducibility substancially.
 Specifically, it becomes enough to specify which version of the package was used, and to publish the script used to run the simulations (as we do in this manuscript).
-We fervently believe that more effort should be invested in providing the community with reference implementation of models that represents cornerstones of our ecological understanding.
+We fervently believe that more effort should be invested in providing the community with reference implementation of the models that represents cornerstones of our ecological understanding.

 # The model